bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-14-newsletter.md

   size (weight) as if they were larger transactions, effectively lowering their feerate.
-That means it can be important for transaction creators to use something like this new method to check the number of sigops they are using.
+That means it can be important for transaction creators to use something like this new method to check the number of sigops they are using. {% assign timestamp="1:15:56" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="27501,6243,2677,1890,1458,24007" %}